 Did you know that there are a lot more variations in oval diamonds than people realize?

-We are going to help you on your oval discovery journey by walking you through some of the variations that are available, we are also going to give you a couple of tips on some things you will want to look out for to ensure that you get the most beautiful oval diamond possible!
+We are going to help you on your oval diamond discovery journey by walking you through some of the variations that are available, we are also going to give you a couple of tips on some things you will want to look out for to ensure that you get the most beautiful oval diamond possible!

 It goes without saying that oval diamonds are the hottest trending shape right now…you wandering onto this post is evidence of that.

 When aligned with the finger, an oval shape has an attractive lengthening effect.
-Also, the size you can get in an oval in comparison to a round is something you can’t really beat — since the oval diamond has a larger surface, it will actually appear bigger than a round.
+Also, the size you can get in an oval diamond in comparison to a round diamond is something you can’t really beat — since the oval diamond has a larger surface, it will actually appear bigger than a round.

 They are a modern-day twist on your classic round diamond.

 There are four oval variations that we are going to cover.
 Two of the variations are going to be more of quality issues and the other two are going to be more of preference options.